-

 How to Stop Over-Describing in Your Novel

-Make Your Writing Tighter, part 3 How to avoid OVERWRITING in fiction novels.
+Make Your Writing Tighter, part 3 Newer authors often fall into the trap of over-describing, but how do you avoid over-describing (and generally overwriting) in novels?
 You might have heard the phrase ‘make every word count’.
 And you might have heard that ‘tight writing is good writing‘.
-But what do these phrases actually mean?
-What constitutes ‘tight writing’?
-And what words might not…
+But what do…

 -